Longparish, thatched cottages & River Test

 |Travel||Take the train nearest to 9.30am from Waterloo Station to Whitchurch (Hants).
 Journey time about 1 hour.
 Trains back from Andover run twice an hour (hourly in the evening and on Sundays).
 Journey time about 1 hour 15 minutes.
 Buy a day return to Andover.|

-You have a choice of two pubs for your lunchtime stop in the village of Longparish.
+You usually have a choice of two pubs for your lunchtime stop in the village of Longparish, but not as of June 2017.

 The first you come to is the Cricketers Inn (tel.
 01264 720335) which has an extensive menu of main courses, lighter meals (such as ciabattas) and starters to share.
-Food is served from 12 noon to 2.30 pm daily in comfortable surroundings, which include a large beer garden.
-The owners like diners to phone ahead and book; they have been known to refuse to serve walkers turning up on spec even when tables are available.
-Note: this pub is closed on Mondays.
+Food is served (2017) from 12 noon to 3.00 pm on Mondays with a limited menu, from 12 noon to 8.30 pm Tuesdays to Saturdays, and from 12 noon to 3.30 pm on Sundays, in comfortable surroundings, which include a large beer garden.
+The owners like groups of walkers to phone ahead and book; they have been known to refuse to serve groups turning up on spec even when tables are available.

 [Pre 2011 editions] Use the online version.
 Several changes have been made to the walk route and directions since the last edition – some enforced due to footpath closures and diversions, others desirable to avoid dangerous crossings of the A303 road.